 In Person of Interest, whenever there's a story arc about a villain containing elements of conspiracy, there seems to almost always be a more powerful, more mysterious bad guy behind them.

 I know an old lady who swallowed a fly... and an increasing sequence of critters each swallowed to catch the previous one.

 Pink Floyd's "The Wall": When we grew up and went to school / There were certain teachers who would / Hurt the children in any way they could ...
 But in the town, it was well known / When they got home at night, their fat and Psychopathic wives would thrash them / Within inches of their lives.

 While GordonFreeman doesn't exactly need the help, there are numerous places in the Half-Life series where members of different factions fight and kill each other, effectively clearing Freeman's path (Marines and Xen aliens in Half-Life, Combine, Antlions and Headcrab Zombies in Half-Life 2 and its Episodes).
 Closer to the trope, this leads to at least two instances where a rampaging Antlion Guard slaughters a squad of Combine soldiers.

-This trope is the major point in one of PopCap Games, Feeding Frenzy.
+This trope is the major point of Feeding Frenzy.
 Eat small fish, become large fish, and avoid the even larger fish while doing that.
-Most levels have non-edible fish (which means, they eat you), or something else capable of killing you (mines or birds, or both!) but in several level you get to be top dog of the seas.
+Most levels have non-edible fish (which means, they eat you), or something else capable of killing you (mines or birds, or both!) but in several levels you get to be top dog of the seas.

 No matter what fish you are in Odell Down Under, there is always something that can eat you.
 Even the largest fish, the great white shark, can still be eaten... by another great white shark.